JiaoZhang-Amanda/CS-interview/Networking/Networking Concept Interview Q.md

 2. User browser can refuse cookies
 3. Cookies exit as plain text on client machine and they may pose a security rist as anyone can open the cookie.

+### 3. Networking hardware
+* Networking hardware, also known as network equipment or computer networking devices, are electronic devices which are required for communication and interaction between devices on a computer network.
+Specifically, they mediate data transmission in a computer network.
+* Networking devices may include gateways, routers, network bridges, modems, wireless access points, networking cables, line drivers, switches, hubs, and repeaters; and may also include hybrid network devices such as multilayer switches, protocol converters, bridge routers, proxy servers, firewalls, network address translators, multiplexers, network interface controllers, wireless network interface controllers, ISDN terminal adapters and other related hardware.

+### Gateway
+A gateway is a piece of networking hardware used in telecommunications for telecommunications networks that allows data to flow from one discrete network to another.
+Gateways are distinct from routers or switches in that they communicate using more than one protocol to connect a bunch of networks[1][2] and can operate at any of the seven layers of the open systems interconnection model (OSI).

 ### 3. Difference between Hub, Switch and Router?
 * A **hub** is to sent out a message from one port to other ports.
 For example, if there are three computers of A, B, C, the message sent by a hub for computer A will also come to the other computers.
 But only computer A will respond and the response will also go out to every other port on the hub.
 Therefore, all the computers can receive the message and computers themselves need to decide whether to accept the message. works on the physical layer (Layer 1) of OSI model
 * A switch is able to handle the data and knows the specific addresses to send the message.
 It can decide which computer is the message intended for and send the message directly to the right computer.  works on the data link layer (Layer 2)